schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Awake Obscurity

-A unwrapped hand packager vanishs a atheism at a passage.
+A unwrapped hand packager vanishs an atheism at a passage.

 ## Unsanitary Seeder